Glute Pain: 8 Possible Causes (& What to Do)

 1. Sciatica

 Sciatica, or sciatic nerve pain, is caused by inflammation of the sciatic nerve.
 This nerve starts at the end of the spine and innervates the gluteal muscles before descending to the thighs and feet.
-Swelling can cause back pain that radiates to the flutes or legs, as well as tingling, electric shock-like sensations or sharp pain.
+Swelling can cause back pain that radiates to the glutes or legs, as well as tingling, electric shock-like sensations or sharp pain.

 Sciatica usually emerges suddenly and resolves in less than a week.
 Complete our online sciatica symptoms quiz to assess your risk for this condition.